Smart Series Guide to EdTech Procurement

 In partnership with: Digital Learning Now, Foundation for Excellence in Education

-This is the tenth paper in a series of interactive papers that provides specific guidance regarding the adoption of Common Core State Standards and the shift to personal digital learning.
+This paper is one of nine in the DLN Smart Series – a collection of interactive papers that provides specific guidance regarding the adoption of higher standards and quality assessments focusing on the shift to personal digital learning.